a-z-listing/a-z-listing/readme.txt

 * Ensure paths are correct when loading PHP files.
 * Add hook to customise sorting of items within each letter.
-* Fix broken permalinks on hierarchical post-types, e.g. page.

 = 3.0.2 =

 * Fix for causing "This site is experiencing difficulties" errors on some sites.

+* Ensure paths are correct when loading PHP files.
+* Add hook to customise sorting of items within each letter.
+* Fix broken permalinks on hierarchical post-types, e.g. page.

+**NEW EXTENSIONS**

+Check out the two new extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
+These extensions provide convinience functionality.
+Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

 = 3.0.1 =